pomerium/documentation/content/docs/deploying/k8s/reference.md

                 </p>
                 <p>

-                    RequestParams to be added as part of a signin request using OAuth2 code flow.
+                    RequestParams to be added as part of a sign-in request using OAuth2 code flow.
                 </p>

             </td>